Pauline Hanson's One Nation: Federal

-Unlike the Queensland state leadership, the changes of the Federal leadership of the party were largely undocumented (besides Hanson's terms), due to previously having low media attention and confusion of the name of office titles within the party.
-This list comprises the leaders, most definite, of the party.
+Unlike the Queensland state leadership, the changes of the federal leadership of the party were largely undocumented (besides Hanson's terms), due to previously having low media attention and confusion of branch leadership within the party.

-In August 2017 the party's constitution was changed, so that Hanson would be party President for as long as she may wish, and to choose her successor, who may also continue until resignation.
+In August 2017, the party's constitution was changed so that Hanson would be party President for as long as she may wish, and to choose her successor, who may also continue until resignation.